arangodb/kube-arangodb/docs/design/acceptance_test.md

 Ensure an `ArangoLocalStorage` is deployed.

+Hint: Use from `tests/acceptance/local-storage.yaml`.

 Create an `ArangoDeployment` of mode `Cluster` with a `StorageClass` that is mapped to an `ArangoLocalStorage` provider.

+Hint: Derive from `tests/acceptance/cluster.yaml`.

 - [ ] The deployment must start
 - [ ] The deployment must yield 9 `Pods`